lzantal/djskell/README.md

 ```
 urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:777)
 ```
-To fix this you need to use Finder and brows to your Python 3.6 folder and double click "Install Certificates.command" file.
+To fix this you need to use Finder and browse to your Python 3.6 folder and double click "Install Certificates.command" file.
 You can read more about this [here.](https://stackoverflow.com/questions/42098126/mac-osx-python-ssl-sslerror-ssl-certificate-verify-failed-certificate-verify)